xenote-app/baklava/README.md

 Note: The default port for HTTP is 3456 and HTTPS is 3444

 ### Allow HTTPS
-Due to browser security, you cannot to connect `xenote.com` to a port/domain that is not "localhost".
+Due to browser security, you cannot to connect `xenote.com` to a port/domain that is not `localhost`.
 To override this behavior you could do one of two things.

-#### Use ngrok.
+#### 1. Use ngrok.
   Ngrok create a HTTPS link that is accessible throught the internet.
   A command `ngrok http 3456` will create a https forwarding to the http port.
   This link can be accessed via internet.

-#### Create Unsigned SSL
+#### 2. Create Unsigned SSL
   - Use command 'baklava create-cert', This will create an unsigned SSL Certificate.
   - Lets say your ip is `10.10.10.10`, Navitate to `https://10.10.10.10:3444` on a new tab.
 You will reach the security screen.
   - On the 'Click "Advanced" Click "Proceed to site" (Chrome) or "Accept the Risk" (Firefox)